 Speaker | Pan-African Women Forum

-Dana Reed is the Interim CEO of The Africa Center.
+Dana M. Reed is the Interim CEO of The Africa Center.
 Most recently, Dana was the CEO of PanAfrican Investment Co., a private investment company that made impact investments in SMEs in sub-Saharan Africa.
-She grew the company from inception to ten employees with a portfolio of seven SMEs.
+Dana continues to advise and invest in SMEs on the continent.

 Moderator | Pan-African Women Forum